informalsystems/themis-contract/README.md

   "ebuchman"
 ]

+# "aflemming" is a signatory, defined in the "icf" counterparties list
 [aflemming]
 full_names = "Arianne Flemming"
 keybase_id = "aflemming"

+# "ebuchman" is a signatory, defined in the "icf" counterparties list
 [ebuchman]
 full_names = "Ethan Buchman"
 keybase_id = "ebuchman"

+# "contractor" is the other counterparty, defined in the "counterparties"
+# array above
 [contractor]
 full_name = "Company A Consulting"
 signatories = [
   "manderson",
 ]

+# "manderson" is the only signatory for the "contractor" counterparty
 [manderson]
 full_names = "Michael Anderson"
+keybase_id = "manderson"
 ```

 ## Features Coming Soon